Polar Coordinates with plotnine

 I have chosen examples from a number of sources that serve both as targets for development of coord_polar() and coord_radial() and as illustrations of how those functions can be used.

-The source is at https://github.com/iangow/coord-polar-test.
+The source code for this page can be found at https://github.com/iangow/coord-polar-test.

 Wilkinson, Leland.
 2005.
 The Grammar of Graphics.
 2nd ed.
 Statistics and Computing.
 Springer.